stacksmith/trivial-wish/README.md

 # Usage

-Subclass your data from `wish:wish` and add your own slots.
+Use `(wish:define name slotnames..)` to quickly create a wish class with slots to hold your data, or subclass from `wish:wish` the long way.

 Create a `wish:fulfil` method for your wish.